spencerbxb/Snake/README.md

 # PYTHON PYTHON Version history:

+Dec 23:
+- Fixed a bug where food won't spawn by adding a guarantee of food generation
+- Added a game end screen for singleplayer mode

 Dec 22:
 - Updated settings:
     - Change the amount of apples within the playing field at a given moment (1-10)